nbossard/vim-taskwarrior-conf/README.md

 ## Features

-This vim plugin adds support for taskwarrior conf files
+This vim plugin adds support in vim or neovim for taskwarrior configuration files

 Features :